hivemq/mqtt-cli/index.md

 {: .banner }

-# What is HiveMQ CLI?
+# What is MQTT CLI?

-HiveMQ-CLI is a full MQTT 5.0 and MQTT 3.1.1 compatible command line interface for MQTT clients which uses the HiveMQ MQTT Client API.
+MQTT CLI is a full MQTT 5.0 and MQTT 3.1.1 compatible command line interface for MQTT clients which uses the HiveMQ MQTT Client API.